-• Uruguayan Audiovisual Communication Services Law
+Uruguayan Audiovisual Communication Services Law

 Law No. 19,307 was published in the Official Gazette of the Republic of Uruguay on January 14, 2015.
 This Law governs radio, television, and other audiovisual communication services (hereinafter, the "Audiovisual Communications Law").
-Article 202 of this law provides that the National Executive Branch shall issue its implementing regulations within a 120-day term, counted as from the day following publication of the Audiovisual Communications Law in the Official Gazette.
+Article 202 of this law provides that the National Executive Branch shall issue its implementing regulations within a 120-day term, counted as from the day following publication of the Audiovisual Communications law in the Official Gazette.
 As of the date of these consolidated financial statements, Decrees Nos.
 45/015 and 160/019 were issued.
 Decree No. 45/015 provides that the concession for the use and allocation of the radio-electric spectrum for non-satellite audiovisual communication services shall be granted for a term of 15 years, while Decree No. 160/019 regulates several provisions of the Audiovisual Communications Law.

 Article 54 of the Audiovisual Communications Law provides that an individual or legal entity cannot be allocated the full or partial ownership of more than 6 authorizations or licenses to render television services to subscribers throughout the national territory of Uruguay.
 Such limit is reduced to 3 if one of the authorizations or licenses includes the department of Montevideo.
 Article 189 of this law provides that in the cases where such limits were exceeded as of the entry into force of the Law, the owners of those audiovisual communication services shall transfer the necessary authorizations or licenses so as not to exceed the limits mentioned above within a term of 4 years as from the date of entry into force of the Audiovisual Communications Law.
+Such term expired in January 2019.

 Adesol is analyzing the possible impact on its business that could be derived from the change in the regulatory framework and the eventual legal actions it may bring to safeguard its rights and those of its shareholders.
 That company is also monitoring the different unconstitutionality claims filed by other companies against certain articles of the above-mentioned law to consider whether the decisions to be rendered by the Supreme Court of Uruguay in those proceedings may be favorable to the position of Adesol in the future.
-On April 7, 2016, 28 unconstitutionality claims were brought against the above-mentioned law.
-As of the date of these consolidated financial statements, the Supreme Court has issued 28 decisions, whereby it declared the unconstitutionality of Articles 39 subsection 3, 55, 56 subsection 1, 60 point C, 98 subsection 2, 117 subsection 2, 143 and 149 subsection 2 of Law No. 19,307.
-It is noteworthy that some of the decisions rendered in this respect by the Supreme Court dismissed the unconstitutionality claim filed by the claimant with respect to Article 54 of that Law.
+As of the date of these consolidated financial statements, the Supreme Court declared the unconstitutionality of Articles 39, subsection 3, 55, 56, subsection 1, article 60 item C, 98 subsection 2, 117 item F subsection 2, 143 and 149 subsection 2 of Law No. 19,307, and in another decision rendered in this respect, the Supreme Court dismissed the unconstitutionality claim filed by the claimant with respect to Article 54 of that Law.

-Based on the above-mentioned analysis, the permit holders AUDOMAR S.A., DOLFYCOR S.A., REIFORD S.A., SPACE ENERGY TECH S.A., TRACEL S.A., BERSABEL S.A., and VISION SATELITAL S.A., together with the majority shareholder of those companies, brought on November 22, 2019 an unconstitutionality claim against Articles 54 and 189 of Law No. 19,307.
-On October 15, 2020, the Supreme Court of Uruguay declared that the Legislative Branch could not be sued by claimant and dismissed the unconstitutionality claim.
+It should be noted that under the decision rendered regarding the unconstitutionality claim brought against Articles 54 and 189 of Law No. 19,307, on November 22, 2019 by Audomar S.A., Dolfycor S.A., Reiford S.A., Space Energy Tech S.A., Tracel S.A., Bersabel S.A., and Visión Satelital S.A., together with the majority shareholder of those companies, in October 2020, the Supreme Court declared that the Legislative Branch could not be sued by the claimant and dismissed the unconstitutionality claim, stating that those companies do not fall within the scope of Article 54, subsection 1.